Faustulus: Representation in Plutarch's Parallel Lives

 Greek philosopher, biographer, and essayist Plutarch, addresses Faustulus in his section, The Life of Romulus, in his work Parallel Lives.
 Plutarch largely follows Livy's description of Faustulus in his work, From the Founding of the City, while offering some additional information and contending ideas.
 Plutarch notes that the servant whom King Amulius ordered to set the twins down the Tiber was referred to by some as Faustulus.
 Plutarch also claims that Numitor most likely knew of Faustulus and Acca Larentia's raising Romulus and Remus, and "secretly aided the foster-parents in their task."
 According to Plutarch, Faustulus was at one point brought before Numitor to confirm the livelihood of the boys.

 Etymology

-Faustulus' name being tied to that of faunus is generally rejected by the scholarship, with many detailing how Faustulus is derived from faveo (Latin: befriend, support, back up).
+Faustulus's name being tied to that of faunus is generally rejected by the scholarship, with many detailing how Faustulus is derived from faveo (Latin: befriend, support, back up).
 The name Faustulus is further derived from favestos, as the "verbal adjective underlying his name, must be linked to the religious sense of faveo expressed in the ritual formula favete linguis" meaning 'be silent'.
-These Latin roots help to explain why Faustulus remained silent about the nature of Romulus and Remus' lineage for so long.
+These Latin roots help to explain why Faustulus remained silent about the nature of Romulus and Remus's lineage for so long.
 Many have historically viewed Faustulus as a "wolfish" character, but this has no historical or etymological basis, and is generally thought to be the result of popular association of fauna and Faustulus.